Blog

 Need an example?

-As a healthcare communications company, Spok currently leverages HL7 integration to pull inputs from a variety of hospital systems which may include the EHR, patient care devices, laboratory, radiology, nurse call systems and others, to drive alerting workflows and team communications via a variety of mobile devices.
+As a clinical communication company, Spok currently leverages HL7 integration to pull inputs from a variety of hospital systems which may include the EHR, patient care devices, laboratory, radiology, nurse call systems, and others, to drive alerting workflows and team communications via a variety of mobile devices.
 These can range from a smartphone, to a pager, and others.

 Challenges of HL7

-HL7 standards are sometimes called the “non-standard standard.”
-Meaning, in an effort to make the standards flexible, they are ultimately implemented and interpreted differently across healthcare organizations.
+HL7 standards are sometimes called the “non-standard standard,” which means they are ultimately implemented and interpreted differently across healthcare organizations.
 However, each version of the HL7 standards has resulted in stricter standards to improve consistency across organizations, recognizing the need for more stringent rules.
 Additionally, APIs can also work to help overcome these challenges.

 The IHE is also working to make HL7 standards more predictable and readable by developing profiles, which creates another layer of policies.
 For example, these profiles create standards for patient care devices that allow “out of the box” integrations with EHRs and communication devices.